plblum/jivs/docs/Jivs_API.md

 *See the details of ValueHostValidationState below for more on these.*

-However, its usually better to setup the `onValueHostValidationStateChanged callback` (on ValidationManagerConfig) and let it pass you this informative object:
+However, its usually better to setup the `onValueHostValidationStateChanged callback` (on ValueHostsManagerConfig) and let it pass you this informative object:
 ```ts
 interface ValueHostValidationState {
     isValid: boolean;